cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 This page shows you how to start and stop a secure 3-node CockroachDB cluster on the Red Hat OpenShift platform, using the [CockroachDB Kubernetes Operator](https://marketplace.redhat.com/en-us/products/cockroachdb-operator).

+{{site.data.alerts.callout_info}}
+If you have already deployed a CockroachDB cluster on OpenShift, see [Operate CockroachDB on Kubernetes](operate-cockroachdb-kubernetes.html) for details on configuring, scaling, and upgrading the cluster.
+{{site.data.alerts.end}}

 ## Prerequisites

 - A running OpenShift cluster

 {{site.data.alerts.callout_info}}
-This article assumes you have already installed the OpenShift Container Platform on a Kubernetes cluster.
+This article assumes you have already installed the OpenShift Container Platform as your Kubernetes cluster.
 For details on this, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.7/installing/index.html).
 {{site.data.alerts.end}}

 ## Step 1.
 Create a CockroachDB namespace